Fast Facts about About Arteriosclerosis

-It is a condition where arteries become thick, blocked and inelastic as a result of a film of fat (atheromas) forming on their walls.
+Arteriosclerosis is a condition where the bodies arteries tend to be thick with blockages and non-elastic as a result of a film of fat forming on artery walls.

 The formation of plaque referred to as Arteriosclerosis may be caused by cholesterol fats, nicotine, high blood pressure or abnormal sugar content in the blood.
 You become more susceptible to the disease as you grow old or if the disease runs in your family.
 Obesity and emotional stress also invite the disease.

 Arteriosclerosis hinders effective blood circulation depriving the body organs of oxygenated blood.
 If Arteriosclerosis happens to the heart artery the consequence will be a heart attack; if a brain artery is affected the person will suffer paralysis and memory losses.
 The disease could impair the eyes, kidneys (Hyaline Arteriosclerosis), uterus and thyroid (Medical Calcific Sclerosis) or legs.

 The symptoms depend on the type of artery afflicted.
 Blockage of a heart artery leads to chest pain; hardening of brain (carotid) arteries causes numbness and dizziness.
 When Arteriosclerosis happens to the arteries of the legs you will experience cramps in your legs after even a slight exercise.
 The symptoms show only after the arteries become highly obstructed by plaque.

 Remedies for Arteriosclerosis

 If you have Arteriosclerosis the first thing to do is to change your lifestyle at once.
 Quit smoking, eat healthy foods and adhere to a regular exercise regime.
 Immersion baths, juice fast and water enema will improve your condition a lot.
 Lemon, a source of Vitamin P strengthens the arteries.
 Honey, Parsley, Garlic and Onions is also known to relieve Arteriosclerosis.